 Rate Limits

-A global rate limit is applied per IP address to protect against DDoS and brute-force attacks.
-This limit applies to all requests regardless of authentication status.
+A global limit is applied per IP address to protect the service against abuse, DDoS traffic, and brute-force patterns.
+This check applies to every request, even before user-specific limits are evaluated.

 | Scope | Limit | Window | Error Code |